KinMod-ui/CodeForces-BOT/README.md

 # CodeForces-BOT
- A bot to help during contests of various Codeforces rounds.
+Create your own private server which will fetch data from the Codeforces API A bot to help during contests of various Codeforces rounds.
 It uses Codeforces API to check submissions and if a solution is submitted then it will tell the     verdict.
 Therefore helping you in the long queues of Contests.

 Installation and Usage: